interep-project/docs/docs/guides/interep-groups.md

 If you want to allow a user to join a OAuth provider group (i.e. Twitter, Github or Reddit) directly from your app without going through the Interep app, you will need to create a OAuth authentication system to generate a valid access token in order to calculate the users' reputation and to add their identity commitment to an Interep group.

 :::caution
-For Web3 providers (i.e POAP) you can skip the first two steps.
+ With POAP you can skip the first two steps.
 As we will see later, it is sufficient to sign the identity commitment with Metamask and send the signature and the address of the Ethereum account used to sign.
 The flow of the Email and Telegram providers cannot currently be onboarded.
 :::

 ## User's reputation